Welcome to the BigBlueButton Developer’s Guide for BigBlueButton 2.2.

 bigbluebutton directory is within your

 You should see

-On branch master Your branch is up-to-date with 'origin/master'. nothing to commit, working directory clean
+On branch v2.2.x-release Your branch is up-to-date with 'origin/v2.2.x-release'. nothing to commit, working directory clean

 When you first clone the BigBlueButton git repository, git will place you, by default, on the

 master branch, which is the latest code for BigBlueButton.
-At this point the
+Earlier, the

-master branch is fine for BBB 2.2 development, but in the future there will be a release branch for 2.2 likely named
+master branch is fine for BBB 2.2 development, but the development for 2.2 now occurs on the release branch named

 The first thing we need to do is to add the remote repository to our local clone.